biosustain/benchling-resources/guides/eln.md

 ## Templates and subtemplates

-Write in an unstructured manner, or give a structure to your notes manually, **or use templates**

-(agility, reproducibility)

-"What are Notebook Templates & Collections?

-Benchling's Notebook application streamlines the documentation of study observations and data, and ensures your scientists remain in compliance with established protocols.
-These benefits can be directly realized via the use of Notebook Templates and Collections, which standardizes the layout of entries for well-defined experimental workflows in your organization.

-Notebook Templates are pre-formatted entries that aid in ensuring consistency, completeness, and compliance across an organization.
+Benchling gives you the option of creating entries following **templates**.
+This is particularly useful for well-defined experimental workflows

+Main benefits of using templates
+- **Streamline documentation process**: Templates and subtemplates provide standardized layouts as starting point for your ELN entries.
+So rather than manually structuring your notes repeteadly, you can ...
+- **Ensure consistency and completedness of documentation**: Template collections can be set up center or team-wide (by admin and superusers?), meaning that you can integrate common structures to your ELN that facilitate
+- **Compliance**:

+Template collections can be set up center or team-wide (by admin and superusers?).
+This **ensures consistency and completedness** of experimental documentation across a team, which facilitates collaboration and FAIRness of data.

+Lastly

+- streamlining documentation, ease
+- and ensuring consistency, completeness --> FAIR data
+- also compliance

+"
 There are created just like other entries, and provide benefits including:

     Ensuring necessary data for a study are captured with Structured Tables Providing review criteria to ensure completeness before entry approval